 11. Hiyayakko | 冷奴

-Simple, healthy and as refreshing as a glass of coke (sort of), hiyayakko is a cold tofu dish which proves simplicity is best.
+Simple, healthy and as refreshing as a glass of cola (sort of), hiyayakko is a cold tofu dish which proves simplicity is best.
 Also known as yakko-dofu, the dish is an izakaya favorite and can be great to lighten the meal if you’re having lots of fried food.
-Traditionally topped with spring onions, katsuobishi (fish flakes) and grated ginger as well as a dash of soy sauce, it is pretty flexible depending on the restaurant or household preference.
+Traditionally topped with spring onions, katsuobishi (fish flakes) and grated ginger as well as a dash of soy sauce, you can tailor the taste depending on the restaurant or household preference.
 Other options include shiso leaf, ham, cucumber, tomato, wakame or wasabi for a more modern take.

-Where to try it: This is easily found on any izakaya menu so you won’t have to look for long.
-If you want to try some fancy Kyoto-style dishes head to Mamemaru in Marunouchi, they have kyo-yasai (traditional Kyoto-grown vegetables) to serve with it too.
+Where to try it: This is easily found on any izakaya menu so you won’t have to search too hard.
 Alternatively, it’s super simple to make at home and you can choose the toppings you like!

 OK, so no summer list is complete without a hit of nostalgia for the good old-fashioned sugar high of a treat from the freezer section of the corner shop, and Japan is no different.
 Forget the Soleros and Magnums though, you can do better than that here.
-If you prefer ice cream, try the unusual and seasonal Haagen Daz flavors—previous years have featured tomato, but this year we have hojicha (roasted green tea), a surprisingly sour strawberry/white chocolate blend and Aroma coffee vanilla.
+If you prefer ice cream, try the unusual and seasonal Häagen-Dazs flavors—previous years have featured tomato, hojicha (roasted green tea), a surprisingly sour strawberry/white chocolate blend and Aroma coffee vanilla.
 For the lazy, a bag of Coolish squeezed straight into your mouth avoids any hard work while a Jumbo Monaka, Crunky or Black Mont Blanc is ideal if you want a substantial ice cream.
 For bite-size options try Pino—small ice-cream bites covered in chocolate and very, very addictive.

 For popsicles, there are two primary contenders, and we suggest you try them both.
 Gari-Gari-Kun is an easily spotted array of childhood flavors from ramune (like soda), mango, strawberry orange and grape as well as seasonal offerings like watermelon.